Plan for Internet, intranet, and extranet publishing sites in SharePoint Server 2013

 This article builds on the information in Overview of publishing to Internet, intranet, and extranet sites in SharePoint Server 2013.

 If you are planning to build a publishing site based on SharePoint Server 2013, you have probably already made some decisions about what kind of sites are needed, and how you want them distributed.
 For example, if you are building an Internet business site, you probably already know how many public-facing sites you require for each region or brand.
 If you are building an intranet site for your company, you have probably already determined how many internal sites you require for each division or group.
 It is not necessary to have a detailed plan of the physical architecture at this stage in the project.
 However, when you plan to set up a publishing site, it's important to consider if you have to plan for sites to be inside or outside a firewall, and if some sites will allow anonymous users.
-For more information about how to plan for sites, see Plan sites and site collections (SharePoint Server 2010).
+For more information about how to plan for sites, see Plan sites and site collections in SharePoint 2013.

 What type of content do you plan to publish on the site?
 Is the site an intranet knowledge base that will have only Pages library content?
 Or is the site an Internet business site that will display lists of products and descriptions, together with Pages library content?
 If you plan to use cross-site publishing, how many catalogs do you have?
 Are any catalogs in external data sources?
 Will you import catalogs into the site, or will you create content directly in SharePoint Server?
 Knowing what type of content you have will help you determine what publishing method you will use later in this article.